Skip to Content

 Boiled chestnuts: soft, brightly yellow.

-After boiling chestnut, if they are too soft and hard to peel, you can leave them dry for a while.
+After boiling chestnuts, if they become too soft and are difficult to peel, you can let them dry for a while.

 Roast Chestnut in Oven

-With roasting method, your chestnuts will be firmer with a vibrant yellow color after peeling its brown skins.
-The roasting process could take 15 minutes at 400F (200C):
+With the roasting method, your chestnuts will become firmer and develop a vibrant yellow color after peeling their brown skins.
+The roasting process usually takes around 15 minutes at 400°F (200°C):

 • Preheating the Oven: Begin by preheating your oven to 400°F (200°C).
 It’s important to get it nice and hot before you put the chestnuts in for an even roasting.